debnathkundu/InsightEngine-RAG-NVIDIA/README.md

 1.  **NVIDIA Developer Account**: Get your free API key at [build.nvidia.com](https://build.nvidia.com).
 2.  **Git**: For cloning the repository.

+### 🔑 Getting NVIDIA API Key

+**Step 1: Create NVIDIA Developer Account**

+- Visit build.nvidia.com
+- Click "Sign Up" or "Log In" if you have an account
+- Complete the registration process
+- Verify your email address

+**Step 2: Generate API Key**

+- After logging in, navigate to your Dashboard
+- Click on "API Keys" or "Credentials"
+- Click "Generate New API Key"
+- Give your key a descriptive name (e.g., "RAG-Template-Key")
+- Copy and save the API key securely
+- ⚠️ **Important**: Save this key immediately - you won't be able to see it again!

+**Step 3: Verify API Access**

+- Ensure you have access to:
+  - Embedding Models: `nvidia/nv-embed-v1`
+  - LLM Models: `meta/llama-3.1-8b-instruct`
+- Check the NVIDIA API documentation for current model availability

 ## 🚀 Quick Start

 ### 1. Clone & Setup Environment